wangkx/Ingress-Configuration-1/tlsdynamic.md

 ```

 ## Creating a CA cluster issuer
+Before certificates can be issued, cert-manager requires an Issuer or ClusterIssuer resource.
+These Kubernetes resources are identical in functionality, however Issuer works in a single namespace, and ClusterIssuer works across all namespaces.

-Create a Cluster-Issuer configuration file with a name, for example, cluster-issuer.yaml.
-Replace the email address with a valid email address.
+Create a cluster issuer file, with the name cluster-issuer.yaml, using the following example manifest.
+Replace the email address with a valid address from your organization:

 ```YAML
 apiVersion: cert-manager.io/v1